Whose morals will the country follow?

 My columns about transgender issues created a lot of feedback from readers.
-Many readers were upset that I called out Ron DeSantis.
-Some of those readers raised a great question.
-Is it possible the perceived decline in American values is signaling the end of the golden age of America?
+Many readers were upset that I called out Gov. Ron DeSantis.
+Some of those readers raised a great question: Is it possible the perceived decline in American values is signaling the end of the golden age of America?

 “Our country is in a great moral struggle over which set of morals and values this country will follow.
 Christian values are the ones that are told to be quiet, your time is over.
 The left gets whatever they want.
 The loss of traditional American morals and values is a sign of the decline of America.”

-Ray Dalio has written a dense, difficult but fascinating book on the rise and fall of empires called The Changing World Order.
-It is now my favorite history textbook.
-Dalio says one sign of an empire in decline is the loss of common moral values.

-Just 40y years ago, almost 70% of Americans said they were members of a church.
-Now it’s just 47%; and for millennials, it is just 37%.
+Just 40 years ago, almost 70% of Americans said they were members of a church.
+Now it’s 47%, and for millennials, it is just 37%.

 Churchgoers, including people of the Jewish and Muslim faith, are now a minority.
 I see a church in crisis as young people turn away from its message and teachings.